iltommi/qdb-documentation/source/contact.rst

 Twitter
     `http://www.twitter.com/bureau14 <http://www.twitter.com/bureau14>`_.

-wrpme on the web
+quasardb on the web
 ----------------------

-The official wrpme website is `http://www.wrpme.com/ <http://www.wrpme.com/>`_.
+The official quasardb website is `http://www.quasardb.com/ <http://www.quasardb.com/>`_.

-You can also follow us on Facebook (`http://www.facebook.com/wrpme <http://www.facebook.com/wrpme>`_), Google+ (`https://plus.google.com/u/0/b/118097784098045720220/ <https://plus.google.com/u/0/b/118097784098045720220/>`_) and Twitter (`http://www.twitter.com/wrpme <http://www.twitter.com/wrpme>`_).
+You can also follow us on Facebook (`http://www.facebook.com/quasardb <http://www.facebook.com/quasardb>`_), Google+ (`https://plus.google.com/u/0/b/118097784098045720220/ <https://plus.google.com/u/0/b/118097784098045720220/>`_) and Twitter (`http://www.twitter.com/quasardb <http://www.twitter.com/quasardb>`_).

 Contacting a salesperson
 ------------------------

-Interested in acquiring a wrpme licence?
-Not sure if wrpme the right tool for the job?
+Interested in acquiring a quasardb licence?
+Not sure if quasardb the right tool for the job?
 Send an e-mail to `sales@wrp.me <sales@wrp.me>`_ and a salesperson will contact you as soon as possible.

 Reporting a bug or requesting a feature
 ---------------------------------------